vjgorla/bctest/README.md

+## A test blockchain

 ### How to run
 * Install nodejs from https://nodejs.org/en/download/
 * Install dependencies ```bctest>npm install```
 * Start a node ```bctest>node main.js --port=3000 --peers="http://localhost:3001" --text=node1```
 * Start another node ```bctest>node main.js --port=3001 --peers="http://localhost:3000" --text=node2```

 To simulate latency in peer-to-peer network, block relay is delayed by 3secs by default.
-Increasing the delay by setting ```--delay``` (in milli seconds) will increase the probability of chain reorgs.
+Increasing the delay by setting ```--delay``` (in milliseconds) will increase the probability of chain reorgs.

 ### Features
 * Does nothing useful :)